 In addition, we started to address the issues of looking at bullying programs.
 You should be able to apply the following concerns to evaluations of bullying programs:

-This week we looked at the origins of bullying behaviour.
+This week we looked at the origins of aggression and bullying behaviour.

 This week we looked at biological, cognitive and socio-cultural roots of violence.
 You should be able to explain each of the following concepts:

 The role of testosterone and serotonin on aggressive behaviour.

 Gerbner’s Cultivation Theory.
 This is supported by a study by Eron (1987) who found that parents of bullies are often authoritarian and use physical force.

 Zimbardo’s research on deindividuation.

 Research on the role of social norms in determining acceptable levels of violence.

 We are now beginning the very end of the coursework.
 Our last task is a Socratic Seminar in which you are going to respond to a bullying case study.
 You should be able to discuss strategies for resolving violence issues within schools as well as the effects on the community if these issues are not resolved.
 This is your last assessment that is not a revision assessment.
 Please make sure that you do good research to impress one last time as we get ready for exams.

 This week we returned to biology for a little while in order to finish our discussions on human relationships by looking at sexuality.
 Remember, the following studies are useful for Paper I.